MOS Technology 6551: Variants

 The Rockwell 65C52 combines two CMOS 6551s on a chip.

 Similar chips

-The Motorola 6850 is a similar chip to the MOS Technology 6551.
+The Motorola 6850 is a similar chip to the MOS Technology 6551, but without an onboard bit rate generator.
 The 6850 is often used for MIDI.

 The Western Design Center WDC 65C51 is designed as a drop in replacement for the original MOS 6551, electrically, physically and programming- compatible with most 6551 and 6850 derivatives from most other suppliers.
+The WDC 65C51 has errata, in which the transmitter “ready” bit is “stuck” in the ready state.